Gaudiya-Koshan/indesign-balarama-unicode/README.md

 ## Test

 There is an example Indesign (2020) file included that just has all 31 Balarama font characters.
-You can download this file, open it in Indesign then test the script:
+You can download this file (it's already in the .zip file), open it in Indesign then test the script:

 **[Balarama Example.indd](https://github.com/ekendra-nz/indesign-balarama-unicode/raw/main/Balarama%20Example.indd)**